 - A universal navbar with search, settings, app switcher, and important screen sensitive controls.

-This broke down of dashboard components, which was further divided into sub components, helped manage fast pace at which we were adding new products and features and keep a more consistent feel to the design process.
+This breakdown of dashboard components, which was further divided into sub components, helped manage the fast pace at which we were adding new products and features and kept a more consistent feel to the design process.
 It also helped mitigate the constant push to rework and redesign the functional app, something that had been done four times since launching in beta.

 A Higher Focus

 After working on collaborative document management and meeting features, we moved into a 10,000 feet-esque budget management tool.
-The idea was to help assign tasks based on work load and get the higher view of budget a project by project basis.
-If we could tie an application such as 10,000 feet to an application like Trello, and have the two inform each other, a manager can better assign tasks to reduce overhead.
+The idea was to help assign tasks based on workload and get the higher view of budget on a project by project basis.
+If we could tie an application such as 10,000 feet to an application like Trello, and have the two inform each other, a manager could better assign tasks to reduce overhead.

 A Build Left Unfinished